 Design Guidelines:

-- Avoid overly promotional messaging or heavy branding elements.
+- Avoid overly corporate or stiff formatting.

 Finance and Legal